 You know yourself better than anyone

-I knew I wanted village life, but I hadn’t realised how much I’d love living close to the sea before I moved.
+I knew I wanted village life, but I hadn’t realized how much I’d love living close to the sea before I moved.
 I love being able to stroll along the surf after work; or take a picnic to the beach in winter, just because the sun is shining and I can.

 5. Speak the lingo

-Nowadays language learning has been revolutionised by online classes and mobile apps, but nothing will improve your communication skills like living in a country with a different language.
+Nowadays language learning has been revolutionized by online classes and mobile apps, but nothing will improve your communication skills like living in a country with a different language.
 Where you choose to live may be dictated by what languages you can already speak, but perhaps you want the chance to learn something completely new.
 Jumping in with both feet is hard if you can’t even say ‘hello’, though, so consider how you will function until you are proficient and do as much preparation as possible before you make the move.

 My love affair with France began as a child and my school French definitely helped a lot.
-Real people don’t hold text book conversations, however, and chatting with friends and neighbours has really improved my ability to communicate and understand the new world around me.
+Real people don’t hold text book conversations, however, and chatting with friends and neighbors has really improved my ability to communicate and understand the new world around me.

 6. Culture shock

 Moving abroad is always a shock to the system.
 Things you take completely for granted will often function in an entirely new way.
 Food, housing, transport and work may be very different even if the language is the same.
 This change can be completely exhilarating and liberating.
 There’s no such thing as a boring day any more, as even grocery shopping will present you with unfamiliar produce, products or packaging.
 If you crave something new in your life, moving to a new country will provide this in spades.